micro-ROS/micro-ROS.github.io/_docs/tutorials/core/programming_rcl_rclc/index.md

   printf("Error in rclc_executor_add_timer.\n");
 }
 ```
 A key feature of the rclc-Executor is, that the order of these `rclc-executor-add-* `-functions matters.
-It defines static processing order of the callbacks when the spin-function is called.
+The order in which these functions are called, defines the static processing order of the callbacks when the spin-function of the executor is running.

-In this example, if the timer is ready and also a new message for the subscription is available, then the timer is executed first and then the subscription.
-Such a behavior cannot be defined currently with the rclcpp Executor.
+In this example, the timer was added to the executor before the subscription.
+Therefore, if the timer is ready and also a new message for the subscription is available, then the timer is executed first and after it the subscription.
+Such a behavior cannot be defined currently with the rclcpp Executor and is useful to implement a deterministic execution semantics.

-The easiest way to run the Executor is to call `rclc_executor_spin()`:
+Finally, you can run the executor with `rclc_executor_spin()`:
 ```C
   rclc_executor_spin(&executor);
 ```
 This function runs forever without coming back.
-In this example we want to publish the message only ten times.
-Therefore we are using another spin-method `rclc_executor_spin_some`, which spins once and returns.
-The timeout for waiting for new messages is one second
+In this example, however, we want to publish the message only ten times.
+Therefore we are using the spin-method `rclc_executor_spin_some`, which spins only once and returns.
+The wait timeout for checking for new messages at the DDS-queue or waiting timers to get ready is configured to be one second.
 ```C
 for (unsigned int i = 0; i < 10; i++) {
   // timeout specified in nanoseconds (here 1s)